Behind Every Number Is a Person

 With no safe passage and no end to the conflict, each day the distance between Bashar and a normal life grows wider.
 Not because he isn't trying.
 Because the ground beneath him keeps being taken away.

-Spain stepped up — not just the Spanish people, but their government too.
-He is asking for the world to stay in the conversation: to keep his people visible, to not look away, to understand that behind every number in a conflict report is a person with a degree they earned, a best friend they lost, a niece who was playing, and a smile that somehow, impossibly, remains.
+Spain stepped up — not just its people, but its government too.
+He is asking the world to stay in the conversation: to keep his people visible, to not look away, to understand that behind every number in a conflict report is a person with a degree they earned, a best friend they lost, a niece who was playing, and a smile that somehow, impossibly, remains.

 He smiled when we spoke.
 Not because things are fine.
 But because he has decided, somewhere inside himself, that his dignity is not something the war gets to take.